meltano/handbook/src/_company/index.md

 Our target persona are mid- to senior-level Data Engineers who work for companies with 30-200 people and are likely the only data professional in their company.

-The problem we are solving for them is that they are in the process of setting up a new data platform that will enable their organization to generate valuable insights, but they are dissatisfied with their previous experience and want a solution that addresses many of the problems they encountered as their previous platform attempted to change and grow.
+The problem we are solving for them is that they are in the process of putting together a new data stack that will enable their organization to generate valuable insights, but they are dissatisfied with their previous experience and want a solution that addresses many of the problems they encountered as their previous platform attempted to change and grow.
 Their previous experience likely include:

 * an inability to try new tools and difficulty in integrating them into their platform
 * a lack of confidence when making any changes to the platform, particularly in GUI-based tools